alme197112/asd-and-Rizzo.github.io/Dzmitry_Lahoda.md

 University works: Music Information Retrieval (visualization and analysis)
 ---

 Implementing intellectual musical player which visualizes and organizes music collection onto 2 dimensional space using features obtained from audio content.
-Building engine which learns what is “music” from audio collection provided using Hierarchical Temporal Memory.
+Building engine which learns what is "music" from audio collection provided using Hierarchical Temporal Memory.

 [Produced texts](http://www.scribd.com/collections/4340277/bsu-by-2005-2010)